Below you can find a list of answers to the most commonly asked questions about the OWSD Early Career Fellowship.

 Q: How are applications evaluated?

-A: The applications are evaluated based on two main aspects: the quality of the research proposal and the applicant’s profile.
+A: Applications are evaluated based on two main aspects: the quality of the research proposal and the applicant’s profile.

-The following criteria will be taken into consideration while evaluating the research proposal: how original, relevant and feasible the proposal is; the potential of the proposal to strengthen links and collaboration opportunities between researchers, industry and other sectors; its direct impact on the local communities, with an emphasis on its inclusiveness; its ability to secure funds and partners once the fellowship has ended.
+The following criteria will be taken into consideration while evaluating the research proposal: how original, relevant and feasible the proposal is; the potential of the proposal to strengthen links and collaboration opportunities between researchers, industry and other sectors; the project's direct impact on local communities, with an emphasis on its inclusiveness; the likelihood that the proposed project can continue to secure funds and partners once the fellowship has ended.

-The applicant’s profile will be evaluated based on: scientific excellence based on evidence of her scientific activities; leadership skills; outreach skills based on evidence of engagement in community activities.
+The applicant’s profile will be evaluated based on: scientific excellence; leadership skills; and outreach skills.

 A more comprehensive and detailed list of the evaluation criteria can be found here.

 Q: You state that in order to be eligible, an applicant must have a ‘PhD awarded not more than 10 years prior to application.’
-I defended my PhD thesis and got the PhD certificate in 2009.
-Am I eligible for the 2019 call for applications?
+I defended my PhD thesis and got the PhD certificate in 2013.
+Am I eligible for the 2023 Call for Applications?

-A: If you defended your PhD thesis and obtained your PhD certificate in 2009, i.e. within the 10-year maximum limit for the application (independently of the month), you are still eligible to apply in 2019, but you will not be next year (2020).
+A: If you defended your PhD thesis and obtained your PhD certificate in 2013, i.e. within the 10-year maximum limit for the application (independently of the month), you are still eligible to apply in 2023, but you will not be eligible the next year (2024).
 Regrettably, no exceptions can be made to the 10-year requirement.

-Q: Do I have to be a resident in one of the eligible countries?
+Q: Do I have to be resident in one of the eligible countries?

 A: Yes, in order to apply for the OWSD Early Career Fellowship, you must have been a resident in one of the eligible countries for at least 5 years.
 This residency requirement does not have to be consecutive.